ceers/ceers-nircam/stage3.md

 **Customization Options:**

 At the top of `run_tweakreg.py`:
-* Input/output: provide the relative (or absolute) paths to the directory containing the input calibrated files and the directory for the output, corrected images.
-Default is `calibrated` for both.
+* Input/output: provide the relative (or absolute) path to the directory containing the input calibrated files.
+Default is `calibrated`.
-* Provide the directory and filename of the absolute reference catalog.
+* Provide the path and filename of the absolute reference catalog.
-* Provide the file suffixes for the input images (default = 'cal') and the the output images with updated WCS headers (default = 'tweakreg')
+* Provide the file suffixes for the input images (default = 'cal')
 * Provide the directory for saving the Tweakreg asdf files.
 Default is `tweakreg_wcs`